 Just like YNAB, Everydollar is focused on zero-based budgeting, taking each dollar that is linked in your account and putting it somewhere.
 Need $1,000 for your mortgage, $350 for groceries, and $200 for gas?
 Simply enter each amount in the appropriate category or you can add more personalized ones too.

-There are two versions of Everydollar – a free and a paid version that runs $99 for the year.
+There are two versions of Everydollar – a free and a paid version that runs $129 for the year and now includes access to Dave Ramsey's Financial Peace University.
 You will be responsible for manually linking all of your transactions in the free version, but the paid version does it for you.

 And, both versions help you along the way, showing your progress along Dave’s famous Baby Steps.
 Well, you can only track your progress through Step 3, but the app shows the others to keep you motivated.
 If you’re unfamiliar with Baby Steps, here they are:

 - Pay off all debt using the debt snowball.

 Final word: Everydollar is probably one of the best budgeting apps and personal finance tools for Dave Ramsey fans.

 You can read more about Everydollar, including what I left out about their ads, at Mint vs. Everydollar.